Travel nurse housing websites

 • Rakuten: Some companies, including VRBO and Extended Stay America, offer cash back when you book online through Rakuten, but you must sign up before booking.

-• Vivian Health: Access 1,000s of job listings across the nation, transparent salary information, helpful articles aimed at travel nursing professionals and the ability to create a universal profile and apply for multiple jobs with one application.
+• Vivian Health: Lets you access 1,000s of job listings across the nation, transparent salary information, helpful career tools and healthcare employer reviews.
+It also allows you to create a universal profile and apply for multiple jobs with a single application.

 Housing is one of the most crucial elements of your compensation package.
 The rising number of traveling nurses, combined with their reputation for being such good tenants, has led more property owners to cater to travelers specifically.
 Most owners offer similar perks to entice travel nurses and other medical professionals to their properties.
 They’ve done their homework, know what makes their properties more attractive and want their guests to feel safe and comfortable.
 Happy guests leave good reviews, which helps attract future guests.

-Ready to see what opportunities await you nationwide?
-Browse our travel nursing jobs and sort by location, pay and speciality to find the perfect next step in your healthcare career.
+Ready to see the job opportunities awaiting you nationwide?
+Browse our travel nursing jobs and sort by location, pay and specialty to explore and excel in your nursing journey.

 moira